PassaEP/PassaEP.github.io/_posts/2017-02-9-good-satire.md

 Fallon (2016) claims that if there needs to be a clarification for satire, it's not good satire.
 She argues further that satire is just another front for bigotry.
 She cites Calvin Trillin's poem about cuisine as an example of this.

 I strongly disagree with her position.
 Expressing irony and everything wrong with these fallacies points out how a certain practice is wrong.
 Trillin's piece points out what bigotry really is, and the problems with it.

+Good satire forces people to change their paradigms and thoughts as (Mankoff 2012).